talla-ui/talla-ui/llms-overview.md

 ## Nested Activities

 Activities can be nested to create more complex UI flows, such as list-detail views or modal dialogs.
-This is achieved by attaching an `ActivityRouter` to a parent activity.
+This is achieved by creating a nested router, and adding or replacing its activities.
 Activities added to a nested router are automatically deactivated when the parent is deactivated.

 For path-based routing, the `matchNavigationPath` method on an activity can be overridden.
 Instead of returning a boolean, it can return a function that will be executed after the parent activity is activated.
 This function can then control the nested router.